MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/digital-twins-readme.md

 ms.service: azure
 ---

-# Azure Azure Digital Twins client library for JavaScript - Version 1.0.0-preview.1
+# Azure Azure Digital Twins client library for JavaScript - version 1.0.0-preview.1

 This package contains an isomorphic SDK for Azure Digital Twins API to provide access to the Azure Digital Twins service for managing twins, models, relationships, etc.